 Do you know all that exuberant puppy behavior?
 That tends to last longer in Golden Retrievers than in other breeds.
 They mature slowly and can be playful and downright silly into adulthood.

 And they’ll eat anything, from the dinner in their bowl to toys, paper, and crayons.
 If it’s out, it’s fair game.
 They also tend to overeat, so savvy owners know to limit treats, carefully measure out food, and feed them only at mealtimes.

 Like other retrievers, Goldens are likely to carry something around everywhere they go, such as sticks, toys, clothing, or whatever else isn’t tied down.

-All retrievers must have a mouth “soft” enough to pick up and hold game like ducks without damaging it.
-The Golden’s mouth is so soft, it’s said they can carry a raw egg in their mouth without cracking the shell.
+All retrievers must have a mouth “soft” enough to pick up and hold game (like ducks) without damaging them.
+The Golden’s mouth is so soft, it’s said they can carry a raw egg in their mouths without cracking the shell.

 The breed is perennially among the list of most popular dog breeds in the United States for decades.
 Their charm and appeal are simply timeless!